andersbekkevard/librarium-app/docs/failed-tests.md

 - **Issue**: The method calls `getBook` even when `currentState` is provided, because it needs book data for progress calculation when finishing
 - **Code Location**: `src/lib/services/BookService.ts` - `updateBookState` method
 - **Analysis**: The test assumes providing `currentState` should skip the `getBook` call entirely, but the implementation needs the full book data for state-specific logic (like setting progress to 100% when finishing).
 This is reasonable implementation behavior.

+## Skipped Provider Tests

+### BooksProvider.test.tsx (All 9 tests skipped)
+- **Reason**: React state update issues with real-time subscription mocking
+- **Details**: The tests are skipped due to difficulties mocking Firebase real-time subscriptions in a way that doesn't cause React state update warnings
+- **Comment in code**: "Skipping due to React state update issues with real-time subscription mocking.
+The core functionality is tested in BookService tests"
+- **Status**: **Should remain skipped** - The core business logic is already tested in the service layer tests, and the provider tests have complex async state management that's difficult to test reliably

+### UserProvider.test.tsx (All 8 tests skipped)
+- **Reason**: Similar React state update and async testing complexity issues
+- **Details**: The tests involve complex async loading patterns and provider state management that's challenging to test without race conditions
+- **Comment in code**: "TODO Fix Skipped Tests, either remove them or fix class"
+- **Status**: **Should remain skipped** - The core user profile logic is tested in UserService.test.ts, and the provider tests add minimal value while being difficult to maintain

 ## Recommendations